 Recommended Blogging Platform

 WordPress – The WordPress platform is the best blogging platform.
 You can launch your blog quickly and easily.
 Then, you can start adding new pictures, pages, and posts.
 Numerous hosting companies have the WordPress PLATFORM.

 WordPress.com – WordPress.com is my first recommendation for brand new bloggers.
 They are slightly more expensive than other hosting companies, but the potential exposure provided by the WordPress community makes it worth the few extra bucks.
 Plus, you can even start for free.

 StudioPress – StudioPress is a streamlined version of the WordPress platform because it uses the Genesis framework.
 The Genesis framework comes with less built-in features.
 Therefore, your page will load faster.
 In addition, they offer a variety of premium themes.
-Therefore, if you want to set your blog apart for search engines and have a professional look, start your blog with StudioPress.
+Therefore, if you want to set your blog apart for search engines and have an even more professional look, start your blog with StudioPress.

 HostGator – This is a hosting company that also provides the WordPress platform.
 They are a popular platform that many bloggers enjoy using.
 You will have a variety of free themes to choose from.

 JetPack – This all-in-one plugin actually comes pre-installed on your WordPress.com account.
 However, if you already started a WordPress blog elsewhere, you can still purchase this cool plugin.
 It will save you from having to find and install multiple plugins that a blog will need.

 Woocommerce – Woocommerce is a great plugin for online stores.
 So if you have tangible products to sell or digital, this is very popular eCommerce plugin in the online blog industry.
 In addition, there are many additional plugins that can be used along with Woocommerce.
 For example, PayPal, MailChimp, and invoicing plugins can work alongside Woocommerce.
 I have used this plugin many times for both physical and digital products.